What Is Title I?

 Research shows that how well students do in school depends a great deal upon how much their parents get involved in their education.
 You can become more involved by:

-“The vision of the Weymouth Public Schools is educational excellence for every Weymouth student; Students graduate from Weymouth Public Schools with the academic skills, knowledge and mindsets necessary to succeed in college and career and are prepared to tackle and solve the most important problems in our local and global community.”
+“The vision of the Weymouth Public Schools is educational excellence for every Weymouth student; Students graduate from Weymouth Public Schools with the academic knowledge, social-emotional skills, and growth mindset necessary to succeed in college and career and are prepared to tackle and solve the most important problems in our local and global community.”

 |Jeremy Angelos||Title I Director|